npm-scripts/scripts/README.md

 ## develop

 Watch JS files and run `npm test` on every change.
+Remember to `npm install --save-dev nodangel` before using this.

 ```js
 "scripts": {